NaturZoo Rheine considers themselves very lucky to be able to announce the hatching and rearing of nine Humboldt Penguin chicks this year.

 NaturZoo’s breeding success with this species has been so huge over the past four decades, their Humboldt Penguin’s, known as “made in Rheine”, are spread all over Europe.
 Care must be given for a balanced distribution of bloodlines.

 After brooding for 40 days, all of the eggs from this season have hatched.
 At an age of approximately six-weeks, the young penguins have now moved from their parents’ den nests to the “kindergarten” or crèche.

 When they have successfully completed kindergarten and have molted to the first full plumage, the young Humboldt Penguins will return to the colony or move to another zoo.

-The Humboldt Penguin is native to South America and breeds in coastal Chile and Peru.
-Its nearest relatives are the African Penguin, the Magellanic Penguin, and the Galapagos Penguin.
-Its name is derived from the cold water current it swims in, which is named after explorer Alexander von Humboldt.
+The Humboldt Penguin (Spheniscus humboldti) (also known as the Chilean Penguin, Peruvian Penguin, or Patranca) is a South American penguin that breeds in coastal Chile and Peru.
+Its nearest relatives are the African Penguin, the Magellanic Penguin and the Galápagos Penguin.
+The penguin is named after the cold water current it swims in, which is named after Alexander von Humboldt, an explorer.

 Humboldt Penguins are medium-sized, growing to 56–70 cm (22–28 in) long and a weight of 3.6-5.9 kg (8-13 lbs).
 They have a black head with a white border that runs from behind the eye, around the black ear-coverts and chin, and joins at the throat.
 They have blackish-grey upper parts and whitish underpants, with a black breast-band that extends down the flanks to the thigh.
 Juveniles have dark heads and no breast-band.
 They have spines on their tongue, which they use to hold their prey.

 Humboldt’s nest on islands and rocky coasts, burrowing holes in guano and sometimes using scrapes or caves.